-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) NUR1221C Adult Health Nursing I 7 60 30 90 150 NUR1030 and NUR1035C covered as well as assessment and nursing management with a special emphasis on the chronically ill client.
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR1221C Adult Health Nursing I 7 60 30 90 150 NUR1030 and NUR1035C

+In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with uncomplicated medical-surgical alterations in health.
+Pathophysiologic mechanisms of disease are covered as well as assessment and nursing management with a special emphasis on the chronically ill client.
 The role of the nurse as a provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.